 - Do not attempt to service this product.
-Opening or removing covers may expose the user to dangerous. voltages or other risks. - Any servicing shall be referred to service persons only. - Use authorized accessories only with this equipment. - Do not stay close to the equipment during device operation. - Do not touch the external antenna.
+Opening or removing covers may expose the user to dangerous voltages or other risks. - Any servicing shall be referred to trained service personnel only. - Use authorized accessories only with this equipment. - Do not stay close to the equipment during device operation. - Do not touch the antenna.